📈

 How to Use This Calculator

 Choose what you want to calculate from the dropdown.
-To find the interest rate on an existing loan: enter the original loan amount, your current monthly payment, and the number of months remaining.
-The calculator uses mathematical iteration to find the exact annual rate.
-For simple interest: enter principal, rate, and years.
-For effective annual rate: enter the nominal rate and compounding frequency.
+To find the hidden interest rate on an existing loan (when you only know the payment amount): enter the original loan amount, your current monthly payment, and the total number of months in the loan term — the calculator uses iteration to solve for the exact annual rate, which can be surprising when compared to the advertised flat rate.
+For simple interest: enter principal, rate, and years to see the total interest earned or owed.
+For effective annual rate (EAR): enter the nominal rate and select the compounding frequency — monthly, quarterly, or daily.
+Use the result to directly compare any two loan or savings offers with different compounding structures on an equal basis.

 💡 Pro Tips